 January 25, 2011 - The World Bank Group has announced that it is making $27 billion in funding available over the next two years for countries of Europe and Central Asia (ECA) affected by the Eurozone crisis.

 Serbia became a shareholder and member of IFC in 2001.
-Since then, IFC's investment in Serbia totaled $2.1 billion, including $794.7 million mobilized from our partners, in 51 projects across a variety of sectors.
-In addition, IFC has supported trade flows of $178.6 million through its trade finance program.
-Our committed investment portfolio in Serbia as of 30 June 2015 is $387.4 million.
-In fiscal year 2015, IFC invested $19 million in Serbia.
+Since then, IFC's long term finance investment in Serbia totaled $2.13 billion, including $794.7 million mobilized from our partners, in 52 projects across a variety of sectors.
+In addition, IFC has supported trade flows of $175.4 million through its trade finance program.
+Our committed investment portfolio in Serbia as of 30 June 2016 is $285 million.
+In fiscal year 2016, IFC invested $69 million in Serbia.
 IFC works with private sector clients, government, and civil society to bring the benefit of global expertise to the country through its advisory services and investment projects.
 IFC’s priorities in Serbia include agribusiness, climate change, and improvements in the investment climate.
 IFC is also focusing its investment services on increasing access to finance by supporting the development of local financial institutions, especially those that concentrate on SMEs.
 Across all sectors, IFC prioritizes investment in Serbia’s less-developed regions and in projects that contribute to greater economic diversification and regional integration.
 Through the joint GPs and independently, IFC’s advisory services aim to improve the investment climate and the performance of private sector companies, and to attract private sector participation in the development of infrastructure projects.

 IFC Strategy in Serbia